By registering for a course at the Extension School, you become eligible for many Harvard benefits and resources.

 The Writing Center is a great place to get assistance with your coursework, find answers to grammar questions, work on structuring an essay, and get feedback on a thesis.

-Also, check out the Math Question Center online and in Sever Hall, available to students in a range of math classes.
+Also, check out the Math Question Center, available to students in a range of math classes.

 If you need to request an academic accommodation, refer to Accessibility Services.